On this page

 Register of Patent Attorneys

-Once you have met these conditions, you can be sworn in as a patent attorney and entered into the register.
+Once you have passed the exam and obtained the required experience, you can be sworn in as a patent attorney and entered into the register.
 Only when you are registered can you work as an independent patent attorney, for a patent agency or company.
 Clients can then find you in the Register of Patent Attorneys.
-They search by name or office of the patent agent, postcode, location or discipline.

-Are you a patent attorney in a different EU or EEA country (in Dutch).
-Do you want to do a limtied number of patent applications in the Netherlands during a specific period?
+Are you a patent attorney in a different EU or EEA country.
+Do you want to do a limited number of patent applications in the Netherlands during a specific period?
 Then you will need permission from the director of the Netherlands Patent Office (in Dutch).

 Rules of conduct